 Back in 2005, some of the authors were leading a software project consisting on the construction of a geographical information system which would help to manage records of architectural and archeological heritage, their inventory and the associated business processes.
-Although our development methodology was a slight variant of eXtreme Programming [2], we were considerably restricted in applying some of the practices for this particular project: (i) it was bided, so the cost was fixed, (ii) we could not reduce the scope, although it was systematically enlarged, (iii) we could not have an on-site costumer, and (iv) somehow, the result should be considered a success at all cost.
+Although our development methodology was a slight variant of eXtreme Programming [2], we were considerably restricted in applying some of the practices for this particular project: (i) it was bided, so the cost was fixed, (ii) we could not reduce the scope, although it was systematically enlarged, (iii) we could not have an on-site costumer, and (iv) the project needed to be considered a success.